max397574/better-escape.nvim/readme.md

 ## ✨Features

-> [!Warning]
-> There were some cases where macros using this plugin didn't work as expected.
-> If you have issues with a macro you should use `<esc>` to exit insert mode instead.

 - Escape without getting delay when typing in insert mode
 - Customizable mapping and timeout
 - Use multiple mappings